Beginner At The Gym? 12 Hacks To Feel More Comfortable

 Once you know where everything is and how to use each piece of equipment, a great way to ease any nerves is to have a plan of what you will do when you get there.

 Do you need to visit a bathroom or locker room first to get changed or store your belongings?
+Do you have a program or workout to follow?
 Will you be warming up on a treadmill, stationary bike, or perhaps a rowing machine?
 What equipment do you need for your workout?
-Do you need to bring any of your own equipment, such as a yoga mat or sweat towel, from home?
+Do you need to bring anything from home, such as a yoga mat or sweat towel?
 Where in the gym will you do your training session?
 If the equipment, machines or area you want to use are occupied, do you have a plan B?

-When you’re going into a brand new environment, feelings of uncertainty are very natural.
+When you’re heading into a new environment, feelings of uncertainty are very natural.
 Knowing where you’re going and what you’re going to do can help give you a sense of control, certainty and confidence.

 When in doubt, start light

 In any gym environment, there are going to be people who can lift heavy weights.
 Try not to compare yourself - your day one might be their day 500!
 If you’re not sure which weight is right for you, it’s always a safe bet to start with something that feels light - you can always increase the weight if it’s easy.
-This will help you nail your form and avoid injury too.
+Whether we’re talking about free weights or gym machines, going light to start will help you nail your form, feel more comfortable and avoid injury too.

 If it’s your first time using a barbell, you can even use the bar on its own without any extra weight plates.
 All Sweat programs give weight guides for each exercise too if you’re not sure where to start.